lemenendez/vault-mysql/README.md

     username="root" \
     password="devsecret"
 `

+important note:After configuring the root user, it is highly recommended you rotate that user's password such that the vault user is not accessible by any users other than Vault itself
+`vault write -force database/rotate-root/my-database`

+Create my-role role that will create mysql users:

 `vault write database/roles/my-role \
     db_name=my-mysql-database \
     creation_statements="CREATE USER '{{name}}'@'%' IDENTIFIED BY '{{password}}';GRANT SELECT ON *.* TO '{{name}}'@'%';" \